Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) are highly vulnerable to adversarially perturbed inputs~\cite{szegedy2013intriguing, goodfellow2014explaining}.
-This phenomenon has raised serious concerns about the reliability of DNNs in safety-critical applications and has driven numerous research into designing methods to enhance model robustness~\cite{goodfellow2014explaining,papernot2016distillation,buckman2018thermometer,biggio2018wild}.
-Among them, adversarial-training-based algorithms are most popular~\cite{madry2017towards, wang2019improving, zhang2019theoretically}.
+Deep neural networks (DNNs) are shown to be extremely vulnerable to adversarially perturbed inputs~\cite{szegedy2013intriguing, goodfellow2014explaining}.
+Such a phenomenon has raised serious concerns about the reliability of deploying DNNs in security- or safety-critical applications and has driven numerous research into designing methods to enhance model robustness~\cite{goodfellow2014explaining,papernot2016distillation,buckman2018thermometer,biggio2018wild}.
+Among them, adversarial training and its variants are most popular~\cite{madry2017towards, wang2019improving, zhang2019theoretically}.
 As illustrated by Schmidt et al.~\cite{schmidt2018adversarially}, adversarially robust learning is inherently challenging, requiring a much larger sample complexity than standard learning.
 To address this, \emph{semi-supervised adversarial training} (SSAT) has been proposed to enlarge the training set size with either external unlabeled data~\cite{carmon2019unlabeled,zhai2019adversarially} or generated synthetic data~\cite{gowal2021improving,sehwag2021robust,wang2023better}.
-Despite alleviating the sample complexity barrier and producing models with improved robustness performance, these SSAT algorithms typically utilize vast amounts of additional data, suggesting the requirement of much larger hardware to store the extra data and a much longer training time for algorithms like adversarial training to converge (see Appendix \ref{append:related work} for detailed discussions on related work).
+Despite alleviating the sample complexity barrier and producing models with improved robustness performance, these SSAT algorithms typically require vast amounts of additional data, suggesting the need for much larger hardware to store the extra data and a longer training time for algorithms like adversarial training to converge.